 The American Philosophical Society awarded the Project a Franklin Research Grant in 2010, allowing travel to various archives with Dickinson's papers.
 The APS itself possesses the papers of John H. Powell, who devoted his life to the study of Dickinson.

-The Society of Colonial Wars in the Commonwealth of Kentucky has generously provided support for editorial assistance during the fall 2013 semester.
+The General Society of Colonial Wars and the Society of Colonial Wars in the Commonwealth of Kentucky have provided funds for editorial assistance, transcription, and other expenses.

 Individual private donors have given large and small amounts, all of which are greatly appreciated.